 Election of Chair & Vice-Chair

 Chair and Vice-Chair to be elected annually by the committee.

-Chair may be re-elected but to serve no more than 3 consecutive years as Chair.
+There is no limit on how long a member can serve as Chair or Vice Chair.

 In exceptional circumstances, members will be allowed to re-elect the same individual to the Chair for one further year.